xsni1/bigOS/notes.md

 Important thing to know is that kernel itself cannot use it!
 It is quite logical - we could cause circular dependency + those functions quite ofte use syscalls that are implemented by kernel too.

+ctype is some crazy stuff, even found some article: https://drewdevault.com/2020/09/25/A-story-of-two-libcs.html

 ### Build process